-Pool passes will be available to Lifelong members when the pool is open, usually sometime near the end of June.
+Pool passes will be available to Lifelong members when the pool is open, usually sometime in June.
 The season runs between June to August, and the hours in the past have been from 11 – 7.
 The passes are for Lifelong members only, guests are not permitted.
 Passes can be picked up at the front desk at Lifelong.

 To check if the passes have arrived, check this website, or call the front desk.

 THANK YOU, BORG WARNER!!